McLeodMoores/xl4j/docs/hints-and-tips.md

 Hints and tips on writing add-ins
 =================================
+# Common performance issue
+Jumpy performance, freezes, etc. are often caused by:
+ - Long running functions, consider using auto asynchronous functions if your function can be long running.
+This will particularly mess with the insert function dialog (the dialog that comes up when you click the 'fx' button next to the edit box for cells.
+   This is because Excel calls the function being edited each time you edit an input field in the dialog so it can interactively show the result.
+We intend to add functionality later to allow the function author to detect being called from the insert function dialog, but asynchronous execution is probably a better long term solution anyway.
+    - Synchronous (normal) UDFs will also commonly freeze the UI, even if in multi-threaded mode.
+ - Logging level is too detailed.
+Logging should be set to WARN or ERROR in normal use.
+Check both the Java and C++ logging levels.
+ - Check the VM options, make sure *Check JNI* is switched OFF.
+This causes a 10-20x penalty in marshalling data.

 # Learn how to use array formulas
 Some of the most useful functions returns structured data that should be spread over a grid of cells.
 Array formulas refers to